On Movement, Memory, and Mutual Care

 Pilates is often framed as a modern wellness trend.
 But its origins are rooted in something far more elemental — survival, rehabilitation, and the radical belief that movement could restore the body.

-Developed in the early 20th century by Joseph Pilates, the method emerged during World War I when Mr. Pilates, a German national, was placed in an internment camp in England.
-There, he began experimenting with movement-based rehabilitation techniques for injured soldiers, so even those who were confined to beds could still build strength and mobility.
-After the war, Mr. Pilates immigrated to NYC with his wife Clara where he opened a studio and continued to develop his method of movement, which included inventing multiple apparatuses as a part of the system he named Contrology (The Art of Control).
-Later, as more people began to practice Contrology and his proteges began opening studios of their own, the system began to be called Pilates after its inventor.
+The method began to take form during World War I when Joseph Pilates, a German national, was placed in an internment camp in England.
+There, he began experimenting with movement-based rehabilitation so that even those confined to beds could still build strength and mobility.
+After the war, Mr. Pilates immigrated to New York City with his wife Clara, opened a studio, and continued developing his method — inventing multiple apparatuses as part of a system he named Contrology: The Art of Control.
+As his proteges began opening studios of their own and the practice spread, the system came to bear his name.

 Among them was Kathy Grant — born Kathleen Stanford Grant — a professional dancer and choreographer who became the first African American certified Pilates instructor.
-According to oral histories, Grant at times entered the studio through the back door, posing as "the help," in order to safely access the space during segregation.
+According to oral histories, Grant at times entered the building where she trained through the back door, posing as "the help," in order to safely access the space.

 These histories matter.
 They remind us that wellness has never existed outside of larger social realities — and that access, belonging, and safety have always shaped who gets to participate in healing spaces.
 This is precisely why the work we do at the Sage D Collective must hold both the promise and the complexity of the practices we embrace.